movementlabsxyz/MIP/MIP/mip-58/README.md

 ### 5. **Bridge Fee**

-[!WARNING]
-Details such as this should be moved to the MIP of Bridge Fees, and different options should be listed as "Alternatives".
+> **TODO:** Details such as this should be moved to the MIP of Bridge Fees, and different options should be listed as "Alternatives".

 - When bridging from L1 to L2, the protocol, through the Relayer, sponsors the gas cost on Movement.
 We do not need to make any modification on contracts or Relayer to support it.
 - When bridging from L2 to L1, we have a few viable solutions but it's preferable to highlight two.